 Geochemistry: (A. Bischoff and K. Klemm, IfP) Mineral compositions: Olivine Fa35.9±2.1, range Fa32-39, Fe/Mn=109, n=7; low-Ca pyroxene Fs22.8±2.0Wo8.0±3.4 Fe/Mn=55, n=13; plagioclase: An95.4±1.4, n=16

 Classification: Lunar meteorite (feldspathic breccia)

 Specimens: Decker Meteorite Museum

 I have not studied Touat 004.
-This may be a new one.
-Because of the differences in find/purchase dates and the reported find locations are 89 km apart, it’s probably not paired with Touat 005.
+This may be a new meteorite.
+Because of the differences in find/purchase dates and the reported find locations are 89 km apart, it is probably not paired with Touat 005.